 In Gong, go to My profile and look in the Recording settings area.

 Paste your personal meeting room link below Add your web conferencing personal meeting room link.

 Your personal meeting room link is now associated with your personal Gong consent page link.
-Follow the steps in ??? to use the Gong consent page when scheduling meetings.

 Use your personal consent page link in all meeting invitations that you send out when you schedule a meeting.

 Paste the link in your meeting invites instead of your web conferencing provider's meeting room link.
 There's no need to include dial-in numbers in the invite; your invitees will get them once they consent to be recorded.